banner.png

 In 1995, the CDC granted a Cooperative Agreement Program award to the Infectious Diseases Society of America (IDSA) to develop a provider-based emerging infections sentinel network: the Emerging Infections Network (IDSA EIN).

-During the past decade, the IDSA EIN has evolved into a flexible sentinel network composed of over 2,800 infectious disease specialists primarily from North America, with some global members.
 The overarching goal of the EIN is to assist the CDC and other public health authorities with surveillance for emerging infectious diseases and related phenomena.
+The specific goals of the EIN are to:

 1. detect new or unusual clinical events;